Indian mud moray eel: Habitat

-The habitat type of freshwater moray is marine neritic.
-It is most commonly found in debris over soft substrate of mud or sand.
-It often occurs in estuaries but may also enter the lower portions of rivers.
-It lives in marine conditions, but travels to fresh water for breeding and spawning.
+The wild habitat type of the Indian mud moray is marine neritic.
+It is most commonly found hidden in debris resting over a soft substrate of mud or sand.
+It is often found in estuaries but may also enter the lower portions of rivers.
+While the Indian mud moray typically lives in marine conditions, it travels to fresh water for breeding and spawning.

-When kept as pets, Indian mud morays actually thrive better in brackish water, rather than pure fresh water.
-Pure fresh water can cause these eels to reject their food and develop a variety of deadly diseases that greatly shorten their life span.
-It is advisable to place a lid on the tank as they are known to have the ability to jump out of aquarium tanks.
+When kept as pets, Indian mud morays thrive better in brackish water, rather than pure fresh water.
+Pure fresh water can cause these eels to reject their food and develop a variety of diseases that greatly shorten their life span.
+It is advisable to place a lid on the aquarium tank, as they are known to have the ability to jump out of tanks.

 Diet

-They are found solitary and feed on crustaceans and small fishes.
-It is for the most part a scavenger that eats dead fish, shrimp, and other such foods.
-Due to its poor eyesight, this eel does not hunt on a normal basis, but will resort to hunting if there is no other option.
+Indian mud morays are carnivorous and feed mainly on crustaceans and small fishes.
+They are, for the most part, a scavenger that may eat dead fish, shrimp, and other such foods.
+Due to their poor eyesight, Indian mud morays typically do not hunt on a normal basis, but will resort to hunting if there is no other option.

-When kept in captivity these eels can be difficult to feed, due to their tendency to reject food that is not to their liking.
-Stress can also cause these eels to starve themselves, even to death in some cases.
+When kept in captivity, these eels can be difficult to feed, due to their tendency to reject food that is not to their liking.
+Stress can also cause these eels to starve themselves, even to death in some severe cases.